edgedb/easy-edgedb/chapter11/index.md

 1. How would you write a function called `lucy()` that just returns all the `NPC` types matching the name 'Lucy Westenra'?

-2. How would you write a function that takes two strings and returns `Person` types with names that match it?
+2. How would you write a function that takes two strings and returns `Person` objects with names that match each string?

    Hint: try using `SET OF Person` as the return type.